Galilean relativity and its invariant bilinear forms: Abstract

 \section{Abstract}

-We construct the family of bilinear forms g$_G$ on $\R^{3+1}$ for which Galilea boosts and spatial rotations are isometries.
-The key feature of these bilinear forms is that they are parametrized by a Galilea invariant vector whose physical interpretation is rather unclear.
-At the end of the paper, we construct the Poisson bracket associated to the (nondegenerate) antisymmetric part of g$_G$.
+We construct the family of bilinear forms g$_G$ on $\R^{3+1}$ for which Galilean boosts and spatial rotations are isometries.
+The key feature of these bilinear forms is that they are parametrized by a Galilean invariant vector whose physical interpretation is rather unclear.
+Towards the end of the paper, we construct the Poisson bracket associated with the (nondegenerate) antisymmetric part of g$_G$.